lipeijia/lab/README.md

-# My Blog
+# Pei Jia's Lab

-A personal blog built with Docusaurus and integrated with Obsidian for content creation.
+A personal knowledge base built with Docusaurus and integrated with Obsidian for content creation.
 Automatically deployed to GitHub Pages.

 ## Features